Table of Contents

 The National Coach Museum is one of the more famous museums of its type in the world.
 The collection of carriages is outstanding with many century old carriages from Portuguese royal and noble families.
 The entrance was quite cheap; I don’t remember but I also finished quite quickly.
 I like to visit such museums, like in Vienna at the Schonbrunn Castle, but I don’t have to stare hours at each carriage.
 I finished early afternoon and went back to the Intercontinental Hotel Lisbon to relax a bit and enjoy the club lounge with evening cocktails.
 They have great champagne!

 What to do more in Belém

 If you like botanical gardens, then you could visit the botanical garden in Belém.
 I had read some reviews online and it didn’t seem to be the best one in the world so that’s why I skipped.
 Further, I already saw the Singapore Botanical Garden and the Bogor Botanical Garden in Indonesia this year.
 They are amongst the most famous in the world.
 Don’t forget to have a look at the statue of Afonso de Albuquerque in front of the Presidential Palace; you can’t miss it.
 For the rest just enjoy strolling around and enjoy one of the many terraces you’ll come across.
 It’s a beautiful area to visit as a day trip from Lisbon.Facebook, Twitter, Instagram including Instagram stories; on all social media you can find CTB @christravelblog) to get updated information.

 Did you visit Belém too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!

-Gallery BelémCheck the gallery for more photos taken during this trip.
+Gallery BelémClick an image for a full screen gallery of more photos taken during this trip.
 If you like to use any photo for commercial, private or editorial use please contact first for permission and/or pricing.